amandacodess/amandacodess/README.md

 - Comfortable working independently and in collaborative environments

 ## 🧩 Fun Facts
-- 🎮 I build elaborate Minecraft villages with lore, scrolls, and secret chambers — yes, really
+- 🎮 When I’m not writing code, I’m building story-driven Minecraft villages with scrolls, secret chambers, and lore
-- 🐼 I love pandas more than most things
-- 🧠 I probably have a document or list for every idea I’ve ever had
-- ✍ I write lore that feels halfway between a fantasy novel and a tech spec
+- 🧠 I like making lists of all the ideas I have

 ## 📫 Let's Connect!
 I'm always open to creative collaborations, dev talks, or fellow dreamers ✨